911 failover and interoperability testingFollow

 Note: Step 2 is done by means of blocking the customer from the primary SBC route chosen.
 The call will be sent to the primary route, will then fail, and the customer will need to fail the call over to the secondary route successfully.
 Please refer to the configuration section for more information on failover testing and live failover situations.
 Once this testing has been completed successfully, the Account Manager will send out a notification to all involved parties indicating the tests are complete, and the 911 service is now live.

 Note: We strongly recommend that you place test calls from all of your 911 provisioned IP addresses (both at initial provisioning and in the event of any changes) to ensure everything is functioning properly.
 Additionally, since IP address conflicts may cause calls to fail at the entry point of Bandwidth’s network in a manner which Bandwidth can't monitor for, please continue to monitor for incomplete 911 calls.
-If you notice any errors (i.e. 503 Service Unavailable), please contact your Bandwidth Support Team right away.
+If you notice any errors (i.e. 503 Service Unavailable), please reach out to your Bandwidth Support Team right away.

 For more information, please see our 911 integration guide.